Abdelkawy16/NodeJS-Tasks/Monolithic-Transfer Funds/README.md

-# 🚀 Welcome to your new awesome project!
+# This is simple Monolotic Application!
+This application implements financial transaction from one account to another

+## Features
+This Application has one REST API to transfer money from one account to another

+## Technologies Used
+- ExpressJS
+- PostgreSQL
+- NodeJS

+## Get Started
+- Clone this repository to your local machine.

-Create DB then excute these queries
+- Create DB FundTransfer then excute these queries

 ```
 CREATE TABLE accounts (